OpenTechStrategies/librehq/DESIGN.md

 ## Individuals and Organizations

+_(Note: the "individual" part of this will be implemented first, and the "organization" part will come later.)_

 Some users are individuals and some are organizations.
 The two kinds live in the same namespace (e.g., in URLs, they occupy the same positions).
 An organization user has a set of individual users as its